bloodgroup-cplusplus/bloodgroup-cplusplus/README.md

 ### Hi there 👋

-### visualize your source code (https://www.codesee.io/)
+### Visualize your source code (https://www.codesee.io/)
-### apis you will like working with (https://dev.to/monicafidalgo/12-apis-that-you-as-a-developer-will-love-it-4ec6)
+### Apis you will like working with (https://dev.to/monicafidalgo/12-apis-that-you-as-a-developer-will-love-it-4ec6)

+### Turn python code into cloud system architecture diagrams (https://github.com/mingrammer/diagrams)

+### PlantUML  is an open source tool allowing users to create diagrams from a plain text language. ( https://github.com/plantuml/plantuml )

+### Go diagrams Create beautiful system diagrams with Go (https://github.com/blushft/go-diagrams)

 <!--